QuantEcon/lecture-python-advanced.myst/_sources/knowing_forecasts_of_others.md

-By applying technical machinery of {cite}`PCL`, {cite}`Pearlman_Sargent2005` showed that there is a recursive representation of the equilibrium of the perpetually and symmetrically uninformed model formulated but not completely solved in section 8 of {cite}`townsend`.
+By applying technical machinery of {cite}`PCL`, {cite}`Pearlman_Sargent2005` showed that there is a recursive representation of the equilibrium of the perpetually and symmetrically uninformed model that Townsend wanted to solve {cite}`townsend`.

 A reader of {cite}`Pearlman_Sargent2005` will notice that their representation of the equilibrium of